 Irad has 12 mounts and rides five favorites Monday at Saratoga.
 He’s also on the 8/5 second choice Reinvestment Risk in the Hopeful Stakes while Jose rides Papetu (10/1).
 The favorite in the Hopeful is Jackie’s Warrior (7/5) ridden by Joel Rosario, who is third at the Saratoga summer meet with 47 wins.

 BROTHERLY LOVE, SUCCESS AND RIVALRY

-Irad won the Eclipse Award for Outstanding Jockey in 2018 and 2019 after leading the jockey list by both number of wins and earnings.
-He’s finished in the top-5 on the jockeys year-end-earnings list for seven straight years and currently leads all jockeys in the country in 2020 earnings with $13.2 million – $2 million more than fellow NYRA rider Joel Rosario.
+Irad won the Eclipse Award for Outstanding Jockey in 2018 and 2019 after leading the jockey list in both number of wins and earnings.
+He’s finished in the top five on the jockeys’ year-end earnings list for seven straight years and currently leads all jockeys in the country in 2020 earnings with $13.2 million — $2 million more than fellow NYRA rider Joel Rosario.
 Jose Ortiz is currently No. 7 on the 2020 earnings list.
-In 2019, Irad rode four Breeders’ Cup winners including in the richest race, $6 million Classic.
-Irad has one Triple Crown win in the 2016 Belmont Stakes.
+In 2019, Irad rode four Breeders’ Cup winners including in the richest race, the $6 million Classic.
+Irad has one Triple Crown win, in the 2016 Belmont Stakes.

 Jose won the Eclipse Award for Outstanding Jockey in 2017 after he led the earnings list, and he won his first Triple Crown race in the 2017 Belmont Stakes.
 In 2016, Jose was the leading jockey in North America by number of wins, and picked up his first win at the Breeders’ Cup.
-Jose has ranked in the top-5 on the jockeys year-end-earnings list for six straight years.
+Jose has ranked in the top five on the jockeys’ year-end earnings list for six straight years.